Displaying images for processing is done in two types of display windows.

 The slider control is composed of three controls, the slider, a dropdown list and a text box.
 You can set display magnification using these.

-When "preview tools" is anything other than "Fitted Display," vertical and horizontal scroll bars are enabled on the right and bottom of the preview window.
+In "Tool modes" other than "Fitted display", vertical and horizontal scroll bars are displayed to the right and at the bottom of the preview display.

 You can adjust the display position using these.